mozilla/mozilla-opennews/_posts/2015-4-1-srccon-human-stuff.md

 In addition to holding SRCCON in a wheelchair-accessible space, we brought in a live transcription team from [White Coat Captioning](http://www.whitecoatcaptioning.com/) (about which much more later this week) to livestream captions of three concurrent sessions throughout the event.
 For parents, we offered a free subscription to [SitterCity](https://www.sittercity.com/), a childcare matchmaking service, and a clean, secure space for pumping and nursing.
 And, of course, we offered a clear [code of conduct](http://srccon.org/conduct/) underpinned by action and safety plans.

 #### Notes for Next Time

-This year, we are taking a big step forward on childcare and offering licensed on-site care to all SRCCON attendees, for free.
-We'll also post meeting information for local AA chapters and other peer support groups so that it's easy to find.
+This year, we are taking a big step forward on childcare and offering licensed on-site care to all SRCCON attendees in a friendly space at the conference hotel next door, for free.
+We'll also post meeting information for local AA chapters and other peer support groups so that it's easy to find, and we're absolutely taking the [Ada Initiative's suggestion](https://adainitiative.org/2013/07/another-way-to-attract-women-to-conferences-photography-policies/) to use color-coded lanyards to visually mark photo policy preferences.

 ### Onward/Upward

 Our goal was to be good enough at meeting basic human needs that people could focus on what they came to SRCCON for: learning together, hanging out with peers and colleagues, and having fun.
 In our first year of running the conference, we did pretty well, though we came out with a laundry list of things to do better this year.

 Notably, none of the specific tasks we took on were particularly challenging, and many weren't even expensive—they just involved taking the needs of a larger group into consideration when we made initial plans, rather than at the very end of the process (or not at all).
-For the pieces that did involve greater expense, like a live transcription team, we found that sponsors were very willing to help us come up with the money to help make SRCCON more accessible and more humane.
-Maybe most importantly, we learned that taking time up front to be thoughtful about human needs paid tremendous dividends at the event itself in the form of happy, well fed, rested, and relaxed colleagues.
+For the pieces that did involve greater expense, we found that sponsors were very willing to help us come up with the money to help make SRCCON more accessible and more humane.
+Maybe most importantly, we learned that taking time up front to be thoughtful about human needs paid tremendous dividends at the event itself in the form of happy, rested, relaxed colleagues.

 As always, we thrive on feedback and questions, so please [send us a note](mailto:srccon@opennews.org) if you have either one.